History of April Fool's Day

 systems silently infected weeks beforehand by attachments

-In the 1980's and 1990's, some business
+In the 1980's and 1990's, many business

-environment networks were routinely disconnected from
+networks were routinely disconnected from

 external connections on April 1 as a brute-force preventative